Ali-Mahmoodi/Usaco/readME.md

 we have two groups Teacher , Student

 ### ==========================================================
-Students Tasks :
+Students Tasks :  :boy: :girl: :computer:
--    Translate Questions . :+1:
+-  :large_blue_diamond:  Translate Questions . :+1:

-Teachers Task  :
+Teachers Task  : :older_man:
 -  :eight_spoked_asterisk: Recheck Students translations , and repair it // or tell in a comment where needs to be fixed .
 -  :eight_spoked_asterisk: Translate the Turorial pages .
 -  :eight_spoked_asterisk: !(ideal) Translate Questions .